Nick-Sullivan/death-dice/flutter/README.md

 - Release, copy link for testers

 Subsequent releases
+- make sure terraform apply was performed first, so .env is populated
 - edit pubspec.yaml release version (bump the last 2 digits, the + is used by google)
 - flutter build appbundle
 - in play.google.com/console, select internal testing, edit release